Wednesday, February 21, 2018

-Our team are here to offer ideas, advice, support and motivation for people to travel "sustainably".
-In other words, we want to encourage people to walk, cycle or use the bus or train when possible, and if they have a car, to use it less.
+Our team are here to offer ideas, advice, support and motivation for people to find greener, healthier and cheaper ways to travel.
+We're asking you to walk, cycle or use the bus or train when possible, and if you have a car, to use it less.

 What we do

 In addition to home visits, we provide personalised, on the ground advice about travel options in your area.
-Dressed in Local Motion uniform, you can find our Advisers and Rangers in and around town, on buses and aboard trains monitoring local transport services.
-We’re here to help so please feel free to approach a representative with any transport questions that you may have or contact us via phone or email.
+Dressed in Local Motion uniform, you can also find our Advisers in local Job Centres and around town.

 Darlington became a Sustainable Travel Demonstration Town in 2004 delivering a five year project funded by the Department for Transport (DfT), to implement projects and test ideas to see if these could change the way people travel in Darlington.
 The project was named "Local Motion" and following its success, the research was used as evidence to inform a bigger funding programme that local authorities could bid into.
 This new fund, Local Sustainable Transport Fund (LSFT) enabled Darlington to extend the Local Motion works across the borough and through a partnership with Durham County Council, into South Durham (2011-2015).

 The two core objectives of the LSTF fund were to support the local economy and reduce carbon omissions.
 Four secondary objectives were to help to deliver wider social benefits; improve safety; improve the local environment; and to promote more physical activity.

 (2015-2016) Following a successful bid Darlington is now working with the other local authorities in the Tees Valley to continue to deliver against these objectives, which will include: